openspending/fiscal-data-package/spec/index.md

   // RECOMMENDED: a valid 2-digit ISO country code (ISO 3166-1 alpha-2), or, an array of valid ISO codes (if this relates to multiple countries).
 This field is for listing the country of countries associated to this data.
 For example, if this the budget for country then you would put that country's ISO code.
   "countryCode": "au", // or [ "au", "nz" ]

   // RECOMMENDED: the "profile set" for this package.
-If the `profiles` key is present, it MUST be set to the following hash:
+If the `profiles` key is present, it MUST be set to the following object:
   "profiles": {
     "fiscal": "*",
     "tabular": "*"